rackerlabs/support-how-to/content/managed-operations/managed-cloud-service-levels-faq.md

-Customers who have the Infrastructure Service Level will be grandfathered into their current pricing plan and will continue to receive the same support as always, along with the enhancements that we&rsquo;re announcing.
+Customers who have the Infrastructure Service Level will be grandfathered into their current pricing plan and will continue to receive the same support as always, along with the enhancements that we're announcing.

 #### Is Rackspace improving the support experience?

 Yes, we are always looking at ways to improve our support.
-We expect that our pricing changes will cause some new customers who don&rsquo;t value support to choose other providers.
+We expect that our pricing changes will cause some new customers who don't value support to choose other providers.
 As a result, we will be able to shift more resources to serve customers who do value support and are willing to pay for it.